KDE/sink/docs/resource.md

 * New entities that are synchronized immediately get a localid assinged, that is then recorded together with the remoteid.
 This is required to be able to reference other entities directly in the command queue (i.e. for parent folders).
 * Entities created by clients get a remoteid assigned during change replay, so the entity can be recognized during the next sync.

+# Testing / Inspection
+Resources new to be tested, which often requires inspections into the current state of the resource.
+This is difficult in an asynchronous system where the whole backend logic is encapsulated in a separate process without running tests in a vastly different setup from how it will be run in production.

+To alleviate this inspection commands are introduced.
+Inspection commands are special commands that the resource processes just like all other commands, and that have the sole purpose of inspecting the current resource state.
+Because the command is processed with the same mechanism as other commands we can rely on ordering of commands in a way that a prior command is guaranteed to be executed once the inspection command is processed.

+A typical inspection command could i.e. verify that a file has been created in the expected path after a create command.